dribdat/dribdat/README.md

 <a href="https://opencollective.com/dribdat/donate" target="_blank"><img src="https://opencollective.com/dribdat/donate/button@2x.png?color=blue" width=300 /></a>

-_If you use Dribdat, please add yourself to the [Tour de Hack](https://meta.dribdat.cc/event/5)!
-It only takes a minute, and knowing this helps keep the 🔥 alive._

 # Quickstart

 The Dribdat project can be deployed to any server capable of serving [Python](https://python.org) applications, and is set up for fast deployment using [Ansible or Docker](https://dribdat.cc/deploy).
 The first user that registers becomes an admin, so don't delay!